apache/spark/docs/structured-streaming-programming-guide.md

     <td>
         The query will execute *only one* micro-batch to process all the available data and then stop on its own.
-This is useful in scenarios you want to periodically spin up a cluster, process everything that is available since the last period, and then the shutdown the cluster.
+This is useful in scenarios you want to periodically spin up a cluster, process everything that is available since the last period, and then shutdown the cluster.
 In some case, this may lead to significant cost savings.
     </td>
   </tr>